Frequently answered questions

 Licenses and permits are not required to take a recreational bag limit of turtles in accordance with rules provided below.
 Freshwater turtles can only be taken by hand, dip net, minnow seine or baited hook.

 Freshwater turtles taken from the wild may not be sold, but freshwater turtles raised on turtle aquaculture facilities or purchased from licensed vendors as captive bred stock can be sold pursuant to possession and take limits in accordance with 68A-25.002 FAC.
 Snapping turtles, cooters and map turtles may not be taken from the wild because of similarity to Alligator snapping turtles, Suwannee cooters, and Barbour’s map turtles, respectively.
-Additionally, Alligator snapping turtles, Suwannee cooters, and Barbour’s map turtles, and Striped mud turtles from the Lower Keys may not be taken from the wild or possessed without a Scientific Collectors Permit.
+Additionally, Alligator snapping turtles, Suwannee cooters, Barbour's map turtles, and Striped mud turtles from the Lower Keys may not be taken from the wild or possessed without a Scientific Collectors Permit.